VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

             return USER_DISLIKED_ARTICLE
 ```

-To make it easy to show the effect of the cost function changing we are going to modify the `run_simulation` function.
-It is a little less readable now, but it supports accepting a list of cost functions and it will operate over each cost function in turn.
-This is perfect for what we need.
+To make it easy to show the effect of the cost function changing, we modify the `run_simulation` function.
+It is a little less readable, but it supports accepting a list of cost functions, and it operates over each cost function in turn.

+This change is perfect for our scenario:

 ```python
 def run_simulation_multiple_cost_functions(vw, num_iterations, users, times_of_day, actions, cost_functions, do_learn = True):